rust-lang/rfcs/text/1291-promote-libc.md

   unclear how much portability using these standards actually buys you.

-* The crate could be split up into multiple crates which represent an exact correspondance to system libraries, but this has the downside of using common functions available on both OSX and Linux would require at least two `extern crate` directives and dependencies.
+* The crate could be split up into multiple crates which represent an exact correspondence to system libraries, but this has the downside of using common functions available on both OSX and Linux would require at least two `extern crate` directives and dependencies.